oubiwann/lfe-openstack/README.rst

 Login
 =====

-``lfe-rackspace`` provides several ways to pass your authentication credentials to the API:
+``lfe-openstack`` provides several ways to pass your authentication credentials to the API: